-Notes to the interim consolidated financial statements For the six months ended 30 June 2019
+Notes to the interim consolidated financial statements For the six months ended 30 June 2020

-5 Seasonal business
+6 Seasonal business

 As with many retailers in Western society, A Layout (International) Group Plc is heavily dependent upon successful sales during the final quarter of the year.
 Sales tend to peak for the Christmas season and then decline after the holidays.
 These increased sales from September through December and declining sales in January and February result in lower revenue for the first half year and increased revenue for the second half year.
+For the six month period ended 30 June 2020, the decrease in sales during this period of time and into subsequent months has been more significant than in past periods due to the effects of COVID-19 (see note 4).

-Revenue for the 12 months ended 30 June 2019 totalled CU195,482,000 (2018: CU201,072,000) and cost of sales of CU152,980,000 (2017: CU156,802,000).
+Revenue for the 12 months ended 30 June 2020 totalled CU195,482 (2019: CU201,072) and cost of sales of CU152,980 (2019: CU156,802).

-6 Disposal group held for sale
+7 Disposal group held for sale

-Pony Games Limited ("Pony"), with its principal activity of manufacturing board games, was sold on 13 April 2019.
+Pony Games Limited ("Pony"), with its principal activity of manufacturing board games, was sold on 13 April 2020.
 It was wholly owned by A Layout (International) Group Plc.
 Following a strategic review management had concluded that considerable cost savings could be achieved if Zebra (a sister entity) undertakes manufacture previously allocated to Pony.
 The assets and liabilities of Pony were classified as held for sale in the last annual financial statements.

 Consideration received (and net cash inflow) 4,750

 Net assets disposed of

 Property, plant and equipment 3,644

 Investment property 1,000

-Intangible assets 200
+Intangible assets 129

 Trade and other receivables 338

 Other financial assets 57

 Trade and other payables (189)

 Other financial liabilities (15)

-5,035

-Pre-tax loss on disposal (285)

-Related tax income 71
+4,964

 Loss on disposal (214)

-7 Tax
+8 Tax

-Tax is charged at 26% for the six months ended 30 June 2019 (30 June 2018: 25%) representing the best estimate of the average annual effective tax rate expected to apply for the full year, applied to the pretax income of the six month period.
+Tax is charged at 26% for the six months ended 30 June 2020 (30 June 2020: 25%) representing the best estimate of the average annual effective tax rate expected to apply for the full year, applied to the pretax income of the six month period.